brycewray/hugo-site/content/posts/2022/05/using-dart-sass-hugo-nitty-gritty.md

 - Create a `bin` folder in your user directory and add it (and a designated subfolder-to-come) to your system `PATH`.
 - Download/unpack the Embedded Dart Sass archive file.
-- Move the resulting `sass_embedded` folder---the aforementioned "subfolder-to-come"---to the `bin` folder.
+- Move the resulting `sass_embedded` folder --- the aforementioned "subfolder-to-come" --- to the `bin` folder.
 - Confirm that the system detects the `sass_embedded` folder as being in the `PATH`.

 With that established, let's break this up into three sections that you can toggle to expand or compress so you'll be looking at only what applies to you and your OS/device combo.
 I have successfully tested these procedures in all three OSs mentioned, using macOS natively and running Linux and Windows in virtual machines.